csci-182/fall2022/pages/syllabus.md

 ## Course Format

 ### Lectures
-Lectures will a combination of synchronous and asynchronous content, which will include a combination of slides, pre-recorded lectures, "live-coding" videos (during lecture), programming exercises, tutorial activities, and (sometimes) mini-quizzes.
-We **will** still be using the scheduled lecture time for more interactive Q&A sessions on Zoom with Sarah to answer any questions about the material for that day.
+Lectures will be both synchronous and asynchronous.
+We will use our scheduled class time to do practice problems together and make sure your questions get answered.
+All in-class lectures will be recorded.
+You will also be assigned some pre-recorded videos, which cover specific concepts and ideas that we will be practicing during lecture.
 Organizationally, some topics/modules span multiple lectures (see the [course schedule](../)).

-**Bottom line**: You are encouraged to attend the regularly scheduled lecture sessions on Zoom, but everything will be recorded and posted to the website, and therefore it is possible to successfully complete this course without ever attending a "live" lecture.
+**Bottom line**: We want you to attend the in-person lectures.
+That said, all lectures will be recorded and posted to the website, and therefore it is possible to successfully complete this course without ever attending a "live" lecture.

 ### Tutorial Sessions (Your Participation Grade)
 The best way to learn how to program is to practice writing lots of programs.
-To encourage this, you will sign up for a required tutorial section on on Friday, 9/18.
-There will be around 22 tutorial sections that you can sign up for (with around 12 students per section).
+To encourage this, you will sign up for a required tutorial section on on Friday, 9/21.
+There will be around 17 tutorial sections that you can sign up for (with around 12 students per section).
 Your tutorial peer mentor will be your "go to person" for the course -- feel free to reach out to them with any questions or concerns that you may have.

 These tutorials have a few goals:
 1. To help you become familiar with the types of strategies you might use to approach problems (which will be closely related to the homework / projects).
-2. To force you to write lots of programs (practice makes perfect!)
+1. To force you to write lots of programs (practice makes perfect!)
-2. To help you to gauge what you know and don't know, so that you can make a plan to attend office hours.
+1. To help you to assess what you know and don't know, so that you can make a plan to attend office hours.

 Tutorials will be graded pass/fail.
 Even if you don't get everything working perfectly, you will still get full credit if you demonstrate a good-faith effort.
 You must submit **at least 7 tutorials**, but are encouraged to complete them all.